 Rauschenberg’s “combines,” created between 1954 and 1964, blur the line between sculpture and painting.
 Dam, first exhibited at Leo Castelli Gallery in 1959, was created six years earlier than Fossil, and its materials differ somewhat.
 The work consists of commercial and oil paint, cuts of various textiles—including an entire pants pocket—torn poster signage, printed reproductions of images sourced from contemporary and popular publications, and a small metal object.
 These materials are layered on top of bare canvas, which is exposed in some areas.
 Dam falls more on the side of two-dimensional collage, yet its bold composition and subtle embedding of found objects continue to entice viewer interaction.
 The cumulative effect of touching the work, as well as the accumulated dust and grime that has settled on its surface over time, will be addressed through conservation treatment and will be shared periodically on this page and through social media.

-Funding for the conservation of Robert Rauschenberg’s Fossil for Bob Morris (1965) was generously provided through a grant from the Bank of America Art Conservation Project.
+Funding for the conservation of Robert Rauschenberg’s Fossil for Bob Morris (1965) and Dam (1959) was generously provided through a grant from the Bank of America Art Conservation Project.